Blupo/ColorPane/docs/user-guide/gradient-editor.md

 Increasing precision allows you to get a more visually-accurate gradient for the specified color space, but at the cost of the number of keypoints that you're allowed to insert.

-!!! info
-    For non-RGB color spaces, precision should be at least 1, otherwise the gradient will be the same as the RGB gradient.
-For RGB, setting the precision above 0 is not necessary, since ColorSequences already use RGB interpolation.
+For non-RGB color spaces, the precision should be at least 1, otherwise the gradient will not look any different from itself in RGB space.
+For RGB space, the precision should always be 0, since ColorSequences already use RGB interpolation.